 Pray for New Zealand

-Pray for faithful churches, humble repentance, and clear gospel witness in a free but increasingly secular nation.
+Pray for churches to preach Christ faithfully, repent where they have failed, and bear clear witness in a free but increasingly secular nation.

 Prayer Burden at a Glance